CityOfBoston/Forms/README.md

 # How we use this repo

 Visit the [issues](https://github.com/CityOfBoston/Forms/issues) section.
 Each issue represents a paper, pdf, or web form.
-Comments and labels provide more information about that form and indicate it's status in the process.
-Closed issues represent forms successfully moved online.
+Comments and labels provide more information about individual forms.
+We track our progress in [this Github project](https://github.com/orgs/CityOfBoston/projects/5) Closed issues represent forms successfully moved online.
+You can read more about the [overall project here](https://github.com/CityOfBoston/digital/wiki/Forms-Online).

 If you have any questions, please contact digital@boston.gov.